demisto/content/Packs/HostIo/Integrations/HostIo/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### hostio-domain-search
 ***
-Returns a list of domains associated with a specific field, and the total amount of these domains
+Returns a list of domains associated with a specific field, and the total number of these domains.

 #### Base Command